 In addition to the conflicts of interest discussed elsewhere in this SAI, MFS may have other conflicts of interest related to its service as investment adviser to the Fund and other funds and accounts (collectively, accounts), its other business activities, and its employees.
-In order to minimize conflicts of interest, all employees of MFS are subject to policies and procedures regarding conflicts of interest, appropriate business conduct, confidential and proprietary information, information barriers, private investments, personal trading, insider trading, gifts and entertainment, political and charitable contributions, outside business activities, vendor management, and other topics.
+In order to minimize conflicts of interest, all employees of MFS are subject to policies and/or procedures regarding conflicts of interest, appropriate business conduct, confidential and proprietary information, information barriers, private investments, personal trading, insider trading, gifts and entertainment, political and charitable contributions, outside business activities, vendor management, and other topics.
 These policies and procedures are intended to identify and mitigate conflicts of interest with or among clients, MFS employees, and business partners, and to resolve appropriately any such conflicts of interest that may occur.
 There is no guarantee that MFS will be successful in identifying or mitigating conflicts of interest.

 MFS advises multiple accounts (including accounts in which MFS or an affiliate has an interest).
 Investment and voting decisions made for one or more accounts may compete with, differ from, conflict with, or involve different timing from investment and voting decisions made for the Fund.
 MFS' acting as investment adviser to multiple accounts could have a detrimental effect on the price, terms, or availability of a security with respect to the Fund.
 In certain instances, there are securities that are suitable for the Fund as well as for one or more other accounts advised by MFS or any subsidiary of MFS (including accounts in which MFS or an affiliate has an interest) or that MFS believes should no longer be held by the Fund or by such other accounts.
 It is possible that a particular security is bought or sold for only one account even though it might be held by, or bought or sold for, other accounts.
 Some simultaneous transactions are inevitable when several accounts receive investment advice from the same investment adviser, particularly when the same security is suitable for the investment objectives of more than one account.
 The simultaneous management of multiple accounts creates conflicts of interest, including, but not limited to, circumstances where MFS or an affiliate has an interest in one or more accounts, where one or more accounts pays higher fees or performance-based fees, or where the availability or liquidity of investment opportunities is limited.
+MFS also has other incentives to favor different clients or accounts, including, but not limited to, a client with greater overall assets under management or the potential for greater assets under management, accounts believed to be at risk of termination, or clients in a particular region or industry in which MFS would like to grow its business.
 This creates the potential for MFS to favor one account over another.
-MFS has adopted policies and procedures designed to ensure that it does not favor one account over another; however, this does not mean that MFS will treat all accounts identically.
+MFS has adopted policies and procedures designed to ensure that it does not favor one account over another; however, this does not mean all